KleistLab/ADAPTed/README.md

 - `real_adapter_local_range` : the local range of the adapter signal.
 - `open_pores` : the detected open pore events in the adapter signal.
 - `llr_detect_log` : the log likelihood ratio detection log messages.
-- `fail_reason` : the reason for the failure of the adapter detection.
+- `fail_reason` : the reason for the failure of the adapter detection, only present if the adapter detection failed.

 ## Signal preloading

 ADAPTed first preloads the first N samples of the signal into memory, and then detects the adapter signal.
 Sometimes, the adapter signal is longer than the preload size, this will lead to the detection failing.
 Sometimes, the adapter+polyA signal is longer than the preload size, this will lead to the detection succeeding, but the polyA signal will be truncated which is of concern for downstream analysis when the length or statistics of the polyA signal are of interest.
-If this is the case, we advise to run the tool once with default settings, and rerun it for truncated polyA reads with `--preload_size` set to a larger value.
+If this is the case, we advise to run the tool once with default settings, and rerun it for truncated polyA reads with `--max_obs_trace` set to a larger value.
 The same can be done for the failed reads to increase yield.

-In all cases, it is important to note that the statistics on the rna signal (`rna_mean`, `rna_std`, `rna_med`, `rna_mad`, `rna_len`) are based on the preloaded signal, and may not reflect the actual signal.
+In all cases, it is important to note that the statistics on the rna signal (`rna_preloaded_mean`, `rna_preloaded_std`, `rna_preloaded_med`, `rna_preloaded_mad`, `rna_preloaded_len`) are based on the preloaded signal, and may not reflect the actual signal.

 ## License